gentoomodern/gentoomodern/README.md

 <ol>
 <li>Your workflow will change a bit.
 Mostly it'll mean creating subdirectories for your sets of packages/flags and then defining your machines from these sets, instead of directly within /etc/portage, Also, you now access your build environments by using the freshroot command.
 </li>
-<li>When building stage3 Docker images, GentooMuch keeps the tarball inside instead of deleting it as upstream does with theirs.
+<li>When building stage3 Docker images, GentooModern keeps the tarball inside instead of deleting it as upstream does with theirs.
 This does entail an additional cost of 200-300MiB of disc space per profile you bootstrap on your local machine.
 However, you then benefit by completely avoiding the chicken-and-egg situation!
 </li>
 <li>Responsiveness is a bit less snappy than a pure chroot, but the vast majority is your wait will be limited to the time when you'll bootstrapping a dockerized image...
 The rest is a joke.</li>
-<li>GentooMuch is currently being developed on AMD64 systems but support for others will come very, very soon.
+<li>GentooModern is currently being developed on AMD64 systems but support for others will come very, very soon.
 </li>
 </ol>
 </p>